marten-seemann/draft-seemann-http-reverse-tunnel/draft-seemann-http-reverse-tunnel.md

 HTTP-SEMANTICS}}).

 This document defines the "reverse" upgrade token.
 The method of the request SHALL be "GET".
-The server accepts the request with a 101 (Switching Protocols) response.
-Accepting the upgrade reverses the roles of client and server.
+The proxy accepts the request with a 101 (Switching Protocols) response.

 ~~~
 GET /reverse-http HTTP/1.1